Winter isn't thought of as a colorful time in the garden, but by planning a winter garden you will realize how much this season in fact has to offer.

 Planning a winter garden

-Plan a winter garden for maintenance-first
+Maintenance in a winter garden

 Planning a winter garden must take maintenance into consideration – and how much time you can devote to it.